p-ob/lolPy/README.md

+**lolPy is not currently being updated; if a large number of people come and want to see this API tool be kept up-to-date and supported, I will revisit it.**

 To use lolPy, you must first create an instance of `RiotApiClient`, which requires an API key from [RiotGames](https://developer.riotgames.com/) and which region you'd like to begin work in.
 This region can change at any time by using `change_region`, which resets all region-specific data to their default values.

 Example: